 Grade Point Average (GPA): The quotient of the student’s grade point total divided by the grade point credits.
 Each grade report shows the student’s GPA for the term and cumulative GPA since admission.
 “P” does not carry a grade point value, and as such, is not calculated in the GPA.
 A “P” will not improve the student’s GPA.
 However, “P” credits count toward total registered credits.

 Incompletes: An “I” is assigned only in exceptional circumstances, and is a temporary grade.
 An “I” grade will automatically become an “F” (if course is offered Pass/No Credit, the “I” will automatically become an N/C) at the end of the next term if requirements to complete coursework have not been satisfactorily met.

 Non-Reported Grades: If an instructor does not report a letter grade, a “Z” is assigned to the course.
 “Z” does not carry a grade point value, and as such, is not calculated in the GPA.
 However, “Z” credits count toward total registered credits.

-Remedial/Developmental coursework (courses numbered below 1000) will be included when determining the student’s cumulative GPA and completion percentage.
+E. Remedial Credits.
+Remedial/Developmental coursework (courses numbered below 1000) will be included when determining the student’s cumulative GPA and excluded from the cumulative completion percentage.
 Up to 30 remedial/developmental credits shall be excluded when calculating the student’s maximum timeframe.

 If they so choose, it is the student’s responsibility to petition to the Admissions and Records Office to have their GPA adjusted after repeating a course.
 If a petition is approved, only the course with the highest grade is included in the student’s cumulative GPA.
 See RCTC policy regarding course repetition, number of times a course may be repeated and the total number of course repetitions allowed.